angeris/guille.site/content/physics-impossibility-results.md

 $$
 Now, of course, minimization over all $\theta$ is a lower bound (but not a very good one), since, unless $\nu = 0$, we can send the whole thing to negative infinity.
 (Why?)

 What we can do instead is minimize over $\theta$, constrained to its feasible range, $\theta^\mathrm{min} \le \theta \le \theta^\mathrm{max}$.
 I'll leave it as an exercise for the reader as to why this is still a lower bound, but you should ponder this very carefully, because it is the main point of the paper.
-Take a peek at the proof above for why the Lagrangian is a lower bound in the first place.
+As an initial hint, take a second look at the proof above for why the Lagrangian is a lower bound in the first place.
 Of course, a second hint can be found in the paper which gives a somewhat-natural construction (sometimes called the "partial Lagrangian"), but I highly recommend sitting down with a bit of wine (or something stronger) and thinking about it![^wine]

 If you've convinced yourself of this (or haven't yet, but want to continue), we now have the following minimization problem:
 $$